laur89/docker-seedbox-rclone-fetch-extract/README.md

 - `CRON_PATTERN`: cron pattern to be used to execute the syncing script;
    eg `*/10 * * * *` to execute every 10 minutes; defaults to every 5 min;
 - `SKIP_EXTRACT`: set this to any non-empty value to skip archived file extraction;
+- `SKIP_ARCHIVE_RM`: set this to any non-empty value to skip removal of archives that were successfully extracted;
+- `SKIP_LOCAL_RM`: set this to any non-empty value to skip removing assets in `$DEST_FINAL` whose counterpart has been removed on the remote;
 - `RCLONE_OPTS`: space-separated additional options to be passed to all `rclone` commands;
   useful eg if you want to override the `--bwlimit` option (which defaults to 15M);
 - `PGID`: user id;